 Important to note in the U.S.:

-Recent legislation could change the way home buyers and sellers pay to hire a real estate agent (a court decision is expected in July 2024).
+Recent legislation will change the way home buyers and sellers pay to hire a real estate agent; the final approval hearing is scheduled for November 26, 2024, but a judge has granted approval of the new terms.
+Seller's agents are no longer allowed to advertise commission fees to buyer's agents on multiple listing services (MLS).
+In addition, buyers must sign a legally binding representation agreement with their agent.
 Enoch explains, "Previously, home sellers typically offered compensation to the buyer's agent, so in effect, buyers paid for their agent's services through their mortgage.
-Starting in the summer of 2024, this practice may no longer be the case, so buyers may need to pay their buyer's agent directly, which may add additional costs to the home-buying process."
-Details on whether commissions can be rolled into a home mortgage are still being worked out.
+Now buyers need to pay their buyer's agent directly, which may add additional costs to the home-buying process."
+Details on whether commissions can be rolled into a home mortgage are still being worked out; currently, they cannot be included.
 Remember that commissions can be negotiated, so consider this when deciding who to hire to represent you during the purchase process.

 6. Your final steps.